All Episodes

 But after Texas authorities declined to pursue a request for a criminal investigation from several Republican House members, the matter was promptly dropped.

-Schumer Gate, the illegal purloining of Lieutenant Governor Michael Steele's credit report by staffers on Senator Chuck Schumer's Democrat Senatorial Campaign Committee.
+Schumergate, the illegal purloining of Lieutenant Governor Michael Steele's credit report by staffers on Senator Chuck Schumer's Democrat Senatorial Campaign Committee.

 Certainly seemed like a ripe topic for some congressional oversight.

-But like Burglar Gate, it appears that the Bush Justice Department will let the guilty parties off with a slap on the wrist without fingering any higher ups.
+But like Burglargate, it appears that the Bush Justice Department will let the guilty parties off with a slap on the wrist without fingering any higher-ups.

-That oh, we're good people.
+That, oh, we're good people.

 We didn't use what we illegally got.

-And then there's Nuke Gate.
+And then there's NukeGate.

 With Senator McCain now predicting Armageddon as a result of the Iranian nuclear threat, one might think that a report like this might be ripe for congressional investigation, but one would be wrong.

-Republican interest today did a Clinton nuke gate probe zilch.
+Republican interest today did a Clinton Nukegate probe, zilch.

 And this is just a short list.

-And our buddies at Newsmax.
+And our buddies at Newsmax are exactly right.

-And it is all about uh researchers at the University of Texas at Austin collected transcripts of 271 TV interviews and news conferences, town hall meetings, candidate debates from 2004.
+And it is all about researchers at the University of Texas at Austin collected transcripts of 271 TV interviews and news conferences, town hall meetings, candidate debates from 2004.

 And they assigned values to the linguistic skills of Kerry, Edwards, Cheney, and Bush.

-I'll have details for it.
+I'll have details for you.

 Sometimes you just can't do it all three hours.

-So sit tight, we'll be back and continue here in just a second.
+We'll be back and continue here in just a second.

 Can you imagine if there was a bank called the New York Christian Bank?